yunusakyuz/aws_devops/README.md

 # AWS & DevOps EU Cohort 4/20 Classnotes

-This repository contains classnotes held in during the in-class sessions for the students of AWS & DevOps EU Cohort 4/20
+This repository contains classnotes held in during the in-class sessions for the Clarusway Students of AWS & DevOps EU Cohort 4/20